Health and Wellbeing at Work FAQs

 Health & Wellbeing at Work FAQs

-What is health and wellbeing at work?
+What is wellbeing at work?

 Health and wellbeing in the workplace refers to the physical, mental, and emotional health of employees and the strategies organisations use to create a supportive and positive environment.
 It encompasses ensuring safe working conditions, promoting healthy lifestyles, offering ergonomic equipment, and providing access to occupational health services.